 Linda Wolfe Keister is a seasoned nonfiction writer who has written a nonfiction book, magazine feature articles, and a fortnightly column.
 She also has written, researched, and edited communication materials for nonprofit organizations, associations, government agencies, corporations, and individual authors.
 Also a respected editor, Linda has taught grammar, proofreading, basic copyediting, and advanced copyediting to career professionals at Georgetown and George Washington Universities in Washington, D.C.
 She also has taught writing in the corporate setting.
 Always willing to share her knowledge of her crafts, she has lectured, directed seminars, participated on writers’ panels, appeared on television and radio, and served as a judge for a children’s book award.

 Beyond her life as a writer, Linda is a human rights activist who, since the 1960s, has marched, walked, and protested in many movements—the Civil Rights Movement, the Anti-War Movement, the Women’s Rights Movement, and the Anti-Apartheid Movement.
 She now spends a lot of time in the streets for so many issues: Science, Environment, Homelessness, Pride, March for Our Lives, Suicide Prevention, Families Belong Together, and Black Lives Matter.
 Linda graduated from Drew University with a concentration in religion and literature.
 She is a mother to three adult children and grandmother to eight adult grandchildren.
-She is a full-time caregiver to her husband of 40+ years, is often found with a book in one hand and a cup of coffee in the other, and is in her peaceful place when hiking on a mountain trail, singing "Surely the presence of the Lord is in this place."
+She was a full-time caregiver to her husband of 43 years, who passed into eternal peace on March 13, 2022.
+Linda is often found with a book in one hand and a cup of coffee in the other, and is in her peaceful place when hiking on a mountain trail, singing "Surely the presence of the Lord is in this place."